roisinanglim/GMIT-Programming-Scripting-Project-Sem1/README.md

 ## How to describe the data

-* Step 1 - Use the gropuby function to arrange data by species
+* Step 1 - Use the groupby function to arrange data by species
 * Step 2 - Get the mean and standard deviation for each of species

 ![meanstd](descriptivestat.JPG)